 To prepare for talking with your mom it may help to think about what you hope to get out of telling her.
 Do you need help with making a decision?
 Are you going to have the baby and you want your mother to know?
 Are you looking for support?
 It may also be helpful to practice what you'll say before you let her know.
 If talking to your mom seems to scary, try practicing first with another friend, trusted adult, or counselor who can help you rehearse.

 Then you could choose a moment when you'll have your mom's attention.
 You could sit down with her, in a place where you're not likely to be interrupted, and say something like:

-- Or, "We've decided to give the baby up for adoption after s/he is born, and we want you to know."
+- Or, "We've decided to give the baby up for adoption after it's born, and we want you to know."

-- Or, "Mom, I'm feeling scared about telling you this but it's important to me to be honest with you.
-I just found out I'm pregnant and I am pretty sure I want an abortion.
+- Or, "Mom, I'm feeling scared about telling you this but I want to be honest with you.
+I just found out I'm pregnant and I'm pretty sure I want an abortion.
 I know you might be disappointed in me, but I could really use your support now."

 Explain to your mom that you know she may be disappointed, angry, upset, etc., but that this pregnancy is nonetheless a reality, and you'd really like her support.
 It's impossible to predict how she will react; your mom may surprise you and be less angry than you expect, or she may be angry and hurt at first, and then come around.
 If not, your boyfriend's kindness may help soften the blow.
 It is crucial that you get caring and guidance from those around you, even if you don't receive it from your mother.
 Are there other family members who can help you and your mother deal with your pregnancy?